cdslaborg/paramonted/generic/2/_includes/specdram.md

 ### targetAcceptanceRate

 The simulation specification `targetAcceptanceRate` is a vector of type `real` of size `2` of the highest precision available within the ParaMonte library whose values (in the range `[0, 1]`) determine the optimal target range for the simulation efficiency, defined as the ratio of the number of accepted objective function calls to the total number of function calls made through the simulation.
 The first and the second elements of `targetAcceptanceRate` determine the lower and upper bounds of the desired acceptance rate, respectively.
 When the acceptance rate of the sampler is outside the specified limits, the simulation settings will be automatically adjusted to bring the overall acceptance rate to within the user-specified limits given by `targetAcceptanceRate`.
-When assigned from within a dynamic-language programming environment (such as MATLAB, Python, or R) or from within an input file, `targetAcceptanceRate` can also be a scalar real number in the range `[0, 1]`.
+When assigned from within a dynamic-language programming environment (such as MATLAB, Python, or R) or within an input file, `targetAcceptanceRate` can also be a scalar real number in the range `[0, 1]`.
 In such a case, the sampler will constantly attempt (albeit with no guarantee of success) to bring the average acceptance ratio of the sampler as close to the user-provided target ratio as possible.
 Specifically, the success of the adaptive MCMC samplers (e.g., ParaDRAM) in keeping the average acceptance ratio close to the requested target value depends heavily on:

 +   the specified value of `proposalAdaptationPeriod`; the larger, the easier.
 +   the specified value of `proposalAdaptationCount`; the larger, the easier.

-Note that the acceptance ratio adjustments will only occur every `proposalAdaptationPeriod` sampling steps for a total number of `proposalAdaptationCount` in adaptive MCMC samplings.
+Note that the acceptance ratio adjustments will only occur in every `proposalAdaptationPeriod` sampling step for a total number of `proposalAdaptationCount` in adaptive MCMC samplings.
 The default value for `targetAcceptanceRate` is the range `[0, 1]`.

 ## MCMC specifications